manifold-systems/manifold/manifold-core-parent/manifold/README.md

 * Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ

-> Note, you can use `javac` command line arguments to statically compile a set of specified types whether you use
+> You can use `javac` command line arguments to statically compile a set of specified types whether you use
 > them directly in your code e.g., if type-safe resources are part of an API.
 See [Explicit Resource Compilation](#explicit-resource-compilation).